-We are now accepting applications for Instructors and Mentors for the Summer 2016 Season!
+We are now accepting applications for Instructors and Mentors for Summer 2017!
 CLICK HERE to apply.

-Science Discovery offers numerous opportunities for CU faculty to share their science with diverse public audiences.
-Our K-12 and community programs showcase faculty research and university resources in order to connect students, teachers and families with current CU science.
+Science Discovery offers numerous opportunities for CU faculty to share their science with diverse public audiences and fulfill NSF Broader Impacts requirements.
+Our K-12 and community outreach programs showcase faculty research and university resources in order to connect students, teachers and families with current CU science.

 CU STEM faculty collaborate with Science Discovery to:

 - Develop and/or teach new summer camps and after-school classes for K-12 students

 - Provide K-12 students with hands-on experiences in CU laboratories and at local field sites

 - Provide hands-on teacher training and follow-up support

 - Involve graduate students & post-docs in outreach programs

 - Fulfill Broader Impacts & other grant requirements